renovate-bot/googleapis-_-java-genai/README.md

   public static void main(String[] args) throws NoSuchMethodException {
     Client client = new Client();

+    // Load the method as a reflected Method object so that it can be
+    // automatically executed on the client side.
     Method method =
         GenerateContentWithFunctionCall.class.getMethod(
             "getCurrentWeather", String.class, String.class);